SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 To gather user click data in SaaS, you have to work with click-tracking tools that record all the mouse moves, taps (on mobile devices), and clicks made by users while engaging with your product.

-Most important SaaS metrics to track in SaaS apps
+Most important SaaS metrics to track

-- Monthly Recurring Revenue (MRR) or annual recurring revenue – calculated by multiplying the total number of paying users by the monthly (annual) subscription price.
+- Monthly Recurring Revenue (MRR) or Annual Recurring Revenue – calculated by multiplying the total number of paying users by the monthly (annual) subscription price.
 MRR is important for a SaaS company because it provides a clear picture of a business’s recurring revenue stream and helps to identify trends in revenue growth.

 - Customer Acquisition Cost (CAC) – calculated by dividing the total cost of sales and marketing by the number of new customers acquired in a given period.
 CAC is important because it helps businesses understand the true cost of acquiring new paying customers and make data-driven decisions about pricing strategy.

 - Customer Lifetime Value (CLV) – calculated by multiplying the average annual revenue per user by the average customer lifespan.
-CLV is important because it helps businesses to understand the long-term value of their customers and make informed decisions about customer acquisition and retention.
+CLV is important because it helps businesses understand the long-term value of their customers and make informed decisions about customer acquisition and retention.

 - Monthly Active Users (MAU) – calculated by counting the number of unique users who engage with a SaaS app within a given month.
 MAU is important because it provides insights into user engagement and retention rates, and can help businesses to identify opportunities for improving their product or service.

-However, in today’s article, we will be focusing on click-tracking SaaS applications and how tracking clicks can help businesses optimize their website or app design, improve the user experience for customer success, and increase conversion rates.
+However, in today’s article, I will be focusing on click-tracking SaaS applications and how tracking clicks can help businesses optimize their website or app design, improve the user experience for customer success, and increase conversion rates.

 While these other metrics are important for overall business success, click tracking is an important metric specifically focused on analyzing user behavior on a website or app and can provide valuable insights into the effectiveness of design and content choices.